Why Cubs waited so long to demote Kyle Schwarber and what comes next

 Getting healthier could be a big part of the answer.

-The Cubs added right fielder Jason Heyward to the 10-day disabled list Thursday, as expected, because of the cut on his left hand he suffered making a sliding attempt of a foul pop on the warning track Sunday.

-The move was backdated to make him eligible to return Thursday in Washington.
+The Cubs added right fielder Jason Heyward to the 10-day disabled list Thursday, as expected, because of the cut on his left hand that he suffered while making a sliding attempt at a foul pop on the warning track Sunday.
+The move was back-dated to make him eligible to return Thursday in Washington.
 But Heyward has trouble gripping the bat, and there’s no guarantee the cut will be closed enough by then to activate him.

 And World Series MVP Ben Zobrist stayed behind in Chicago as the team opened an 11-game road trip.
-Once his sore left wrist is deemed well enough to play, he’ll be sent on a brief minor-league rehab assignment.
+Once his sore left wrist is deemed well enough, he’ll be sent on a brief minor-league rehab assignment.

-And then there’s Schwarber, the powerful lefty, who missed almost all of last season with a knee injury and was considered by the front office a significant reason for optimism the lineup could be even more prodigious this year.
+And then there’s Schwarber, the powerful lefty, who missed almost all of last season with a knee injury and was considered a significant reason for optimism that the lineup could be even more prodigious this year.

-“I think for us to get where we need to go, I think he’s going to be a huge part of that,” the GM said.
+“I think for us to get where we need to go, I think he’s going to be a huge part of that,” Hoyer said.

 Schwarber’s detour to the minors is at least as common a path for successful players as Bryant’s route of debuting and never going back.
 Schwarber had played only two big-league games in April and May combined before this year.